ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-While Cloudant is API-compliant with CouchDB, Cloudant does not support URL rewrites via the JavaScript function.
+While Cloudant is API-compliant with CouchDB, Cloudant doesn't support URL rewrites via the JavaScript function.
 {: note}

 See the following example rewrite rules: